 - Failure to Report the Death in a Timely Manner: It is vital to your case to report the death of a loved one to your employer as soon as possible.
 Failure to notify the employer within the required timeframe may result in a denial of your claim.

-- Missing the Statute of Limitations: Pennsylvania has a statute of limitations for filing workers’ compensation death benefit claims.
-Under 77 P.S.
-Workers’ Compensation § 602, this statute of limitations is three years from the date of injury.
+- Missing the Statute of Limitations: Pennsylvania law imposes a deadline for filing a workers’ compensation death benefits claim.
+Under Section 315 of the Pennsylvania Workers’ Compensation Act, 77 P.S. § 602, a fatal claim petition generally must be filed within three years of the worker’s death.
 If you miss the deadline for filing, your claim may be denied.
 It is important to consult with an attorney promptly to ensure your claim is filed within the required timeframe.

 - Lack of Evidence Establishing Work-Related Cause of Death: To receive death benefits, you must establish that the death was work-related.
 If there is insufficient evidence linking the cause of death to the workplace, your claim may be denied.
 It is important to gather all relevant documentation and evidence to support your case.